Growing backlash against possible cap on ride-sharing vehicles

-NEW YORK (WABC) --There is growing backlash in Brooklyn over a proposal to curb the number of ride-hailing app cars on the street.
+NEW YORK (WABC) --There is growing backlash in New York City over a proposal to curb the number of ride-hailing app cars on the street.

 A New York City Council bill would require a year-long "pause" in issuing licenses to companies like Uber and Lyft so the city can study the industry.